florentpoujol/Daneel/readme.md

             print("The 'Action' button was just released while the gameObject of name '"..self.gameObject.name.."' is inside the trigger of name '"..trigger.name.."'.") end
     end
-    -- a typical use for this is any mechanism that the player can use if he is close enought and press a key
+    -- a typical use for this is any mechanism that the player can use if he is close enough and press a key

 ## <a id="mouse"></a>Mouse messages